-Cost of sales are recognized when the Group sells a product and comprise the purchase price and the cost incurred until the product arrives at the warehouse, i.e. import duties and transport as well as inventory valuation adjustments, inventory differences and supplier rebates or discounts.
+Cost of sales are recognized when the company sells the products and comprise the purchase price and the cost incurred until the products arrived at our warehouse, i. e. import duties, transport, purchase discounts (price-offs) as well as inventory valuation adjustments and inventory losses.